How do I get to the retreat?

 What do you mean by introvert-friendly?
 Is the retreat only for introverts?

 The retreat is not only for introverts.
-A lot of the day will be spent alone in quiet to create a space where people can rest and reset.
+A lot of the day will be spent alone in quiet to create a space where people can rest and reset and think about where they are and where they're heading.

 How inclusive is the retreat?
 Is it only for women?